Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc.

 Occasionally, but not often, a probate is begun as a Special Administration.
 See.
 Special Administration

 Real estate must always be probated in the state it is located in.
-Suppose a person in Las Vegas dies owning property Nevada, California and Hawaii.
+Suppose a person resident in Las Vegas dies owning real estate in Nevada, California and Hawaii.
 The main probate would be in Nevada.
 Ancillary probate proceedings would have to be done in California and Hawaii to probate the property in those states.
 See Ancillary Probate.
 Most of our Ancillary Probates are timeshare probates; for a list of documents we need to do an Ancillary Probate, please see Timeshare Probate.

 This is another reason for a trust.
 In the example above a trust would save the expense of three probates.

 Do You Need an Attorney for Probate?